 Back-to-School Pool Party

-Partner with family who has pool or rent community center one.
-Nothing complicated just swimming games food.
+Partner with a family who has a pool or rent a community center one.
+Nothing complicated, just swimming, games, and food.

-End of summer families looking for one last fun thing before school craziness starts.
-Perfect excuse get everyone together.
+End of summer, families are looking for one last fun thing before school craziness starts.
+Perfect excuse to get everyone together.

-Kids get to reconnect with church friends before they're all scattered different schools activities.
+Kids get to reconnect with church friends before they're all scattered to different schools and activities.
 Parents catch up with other families.

-Mike brought his nephew who'd never been our church.
-Spent whole party asking when he could come back.
-Sometimes just needs be fun for kids to want be involved.
+Mike brought his nephew who'd never been to our church.
+Spent the whole party asking when he could come back.
+Sometimes kids just need it to be fun to want to be involved.

-Make sure have life jackets available different sizes.
-Not everyone prepared or can afford them.
+Make sure you have life jackets available in different sizes.
+Not everyone is prepared or can afford them.

 Teacher Appreciation Breakfast

 Teachers deal with so much criticism and stress.
-Little appreciation goes long way.
+A little appreciation goes a long way.

-Had principal from local elementary school come thank us for thinking of teachers.
-Said most people only contact school when they're complaining about something.
+Had the principal from the local elementary school come thank us for thinking of teachers.
+Said most people only contact the school when they're complaining about something.

-Creates good relationships with school community.
+Creates good relationships with the school community.
 They remember churches that support them.

-Some teachers mentioned they'd like visit our church.
-Couple of them have families started coming regularly.
+Some teachers mentioned they'd like to visit our church.
+A couple of them have families and started coming regularly.

 Family Game Night Back-to-School Edition

-Set up different game stations throughout building.
-Board games card games video games outdoor games if weather's nice.
+Set up different game stations throughout the building.
+Board games, card games, video games, outdoor games if the weather's nice.

-Make it potluck so everyone brings something share.
-Way easier than trying provide all food yourself.
+Make it potluck so everyone brings something to share.
+Way easier than trying to provide all food yourself.

 Mix of competitive games and cooperative ones.
 Something for every personality and age group.

-Kids who've been apart all summer get reconnect.
+Kids who've been apart all summer get to reconnect.
 Parents catch up while playing games together.
-Way more natural than sitting listening to someone talk.
+Way more natural than sitting and listening to someone talk.

 School Supply Shopping Trip

-Organize group trip to Target or Walmart when they have back-to-school sales.
-Meet there Saturday morning help families find deals.
+Organize a group trip to Target or Walmart when they have back-to-school sales.
+Meet there Saturday morning to help families find deals.

-Parents love saving money especially with multiple kids.
-Creates natural time for fellowship while walking around store.
+Parents love saving money, especially with multiple kids.
+Creates natural time for fellowship while walking around the store.

 Volunteers can help families who don't speak English well or aren't familiar with school supply lists.